bingyang-hu/Full-Stack-Web-Developer/Django/Notes.md

 Github: a company and web that helps manage git and hosts your files on their site

+## No.161 Detail View and List View

+Connect view and template and model: list the records from  the models or show details of a single record.

 ## 178. Social Clone Part Three

 from django.contrib.auth import views as auth_views